 17. Sell Your Crafts

 If you already spend your downtime enjoying a craft like painting or knitting, why not consider placing your wares up for sale on a site like Etsy?
-Not only will your art bring smiles to other peoples’ faces, it might also be an easy way to make money from home.
+Not only will your art bring smiles to other peoples’ faces, it might also be an easy and creative way to make extra money from home.

 18. Design a T-shirt (or Mug, or Tote Bag)